MuddJTS/Flight_Dynamics/README.md

 ## Important Auxiliary functions

-% rockeq_var: this is where the equations are actually solved
+* rockeq_var: this is where the equations are actually solved

-%%%%%%%%%%%%% Aerodynamics Functions %%%%%%%%%%%%%%%%
+* ThrustCurveSH: This is where the model refferences the thrust curve of the roket (the thrust curve is plugged in manually in vector form)

-% Cd.m: This function outputs the drag coefficient for a given velocity, flight stage, and altitude.
-% This function holds vectors of all of the drag coefficient
+ * Cd.m: This function outputs the drag coefficient for a given velocity, flight stage, and altitude.
+This function holds vectors of all of the drag coefficient information we have on the rocket. this is where you would update the drag coefficient vs mach number information.

+## Aerodynamics Functions

-% information we have on the rocket. this is where you would update the
-% drag coefficient vs mach number information.
+ * Cd.m: This function outputs the drag coefficient for a given velocity, flight stage, and altitude.
+This function holds vectors of all of the drag coefficient information we have on the rocket. this is where you would update the drag coefficient vs mach number information.

-% NoseConeDrag.m: loads and plots information from dozens of CSV files
-% ocntaining data from the nosecone simulations in Rasaero
+* NoseConeDrag.m: loads and plots information from dozens of CSV files ocntaining data from the nosecone simulations in Rasaero

-% c_atm: returns the speed of sound for a given altitude
+* c_atm: returns the speed of sound for a given altitude

-% MaxQ.m plots aerodynamic pressure over time and outputs the maxQ pressure
+* MaxQ.m plots aerodynamic pressure over time and outputs the maxQ pressure

-% mu_atm.m: returns viscocity of air at a given altitude
+* mu_atm.m: returns viscocity of air at a given altitude
-%nu_atm.m: returns kinematic viscocity
+* nu_atm.m: returns kinematic viscocity

-%%%%%%%%%%%%% Atmosphere calculations (not really important to understand) %%%%%%%%%%%%%%%%
+## Atmosphere calculations (not really important to understand)

+* AtmosTable.mat: this table contains a lookup table for all atmosphere specs for a given altitude.
+The rest of the functins in this section are used to create this lookup table

-% atmo.m: USes all of the atmosphere things below and outputs all
-% atmosphere information for a given composition
+* atmo.m: USes all of the atmosphere things below and outputs all atmosphere information for a given composition

-% atmo_p.m: returns partial pressures at a given alt and temp
+* atmo_p.m: returns partial pressures at a given alt and temp

-% atmo_temp.m: outputs the temperature [K] at a given altitude
+* atmo_temp.m: outputs the temperature [K] at a given altitude

-% atmo_compo.m:  returns atmosphere composition at a given altitude.
-% Currently not used in this sim
+* atmo_compo.m:  returns atmosphere composition at a given altitude.
+Currently not used in this sim

-% GenAtmosTable.m: uses all the atmosphere functions to generate an
+* GenAtmosTable.m: uses all the atmosphere functions to generate an atmosphere table.
-% atmosphere table.

-% AtmosTable.mat: this table contains a lookup table for all atmosphere
-% specs for a given altitude

-% k_atm.m outputs the thermal conductivity of air at a given altitude
+* k_atm.m outputs the thermal conductivity of air at a given altitude

-% P_atm.m: returns the pressure for a given altitude
+* P_atm.m: returns the pressure for a given altitude

-% rho_atm: returns the density for a given altitude
+* rho_atm: returns the density for a given altitude

-% T_atm.m returns the temperature for a given altitude
+* T_atm.m returns the temperature for a given altitude